samstesmi/samstesmi.github.io/index.md

 I am an early career scientist working in Boston, USA.
 My research straddles the boundaries of hearing, neuroscience, and computational analysis.
 Topics of interest include:
 * Why can, or can't, people hear speech in noisy places?
-* Rehabilitative approaches to hearing disorders such as tinnitus.
+* Developing innovative solutions to hearing disorders such as tinnitus.
 * Inferring auditory processing via machine learning.

 Outside the lab, I am fond of blues music and enjoy being active outdoors.